pact-foundation/pact_broker/README.md

 #### Hosted

 In a hurry?
 Hate having to run your own infrastructure?
-Check out the [Hosted Pact Broker][hosted] - it's fast, it's secure and it's free!
+Check out [pactflow.io][pactflow] - it's fast, it's secure and it's free to trial!

 #### Container solutions